Last Updated on June 28, 2021 by Christine Kaaloa

 People ask me what I love about living in Korea.
-One of the things I’m always amazed by is the state of the art technology in Korea, making life feel efficient, easy and pretty darned cool.
+One of the things I adore about Korea is that Korean technology makes life feel efficient, easy and pretty darned cool.

 1. T-money and rechargeable transportation cards

 In big cities, much of Korea’s transportation system runs on rechargeable smart cards and smart devices, which take the place of cash.
 You can reload money onto your card by placing it down on the card reader; but the technology is powerful and highly sensitive.
 Rather than search for a card at the bottom of a bag, I’ve seen frazzled ladies in a rush slap their entire purse on the sensor and have it still read.

 How it works: Touch chips are embedded inside and are readable by card-reading machines.
 These cards are used primarily for transportation – buses and metros- but in Seoul, which runs under the T-money system, you can use them in some taxis and convenience stores, as well.
 Supposedly, this touch chip technology are in watches, portable memory sticks, rings, and bands, even cellphones.